 You can, but they are not as effective.
 Do not use them if you have a chin-up bar available.
 In my experience, people work a lot harder when they have to do chin-ups rather than pull-downs, probably because their efforts (or lack of) are more public.

 Yes.
-Dips are a great chest and triceps developer, and it feels awesome to have a couple of plates clanging between your legs as you knock out a few sets of 8, but the risk-reward ratio is skewed in the wrong direction I feel.
-What I mean is, it’s very easy to cause yourself an injury with this exercise, especially as you start adding a lot of weight.
-(It puts the humeral head in a position far past neutral.)
+Dips are a great chest and triceps developer, and it feels awesome to have a couple of plates clanging between your legs as you knock out a few sets of 8, but the risk-reward ratio is skewed in the wrong direction I feel.Ā What I mean is, it’s very easy to cause yourself an injury with this exercise, especially as you start adding a lot of weight.Ā (ItĀ puts the humeral head in a position far past neutral.)

 When there are safer alternatives that are equally effective (pushups, the close-grip bench press), I see no point in taking the risk with dips.
 I no longer do them myself, and I no longer recommend them to clients.

-Yes, recommendations are covered made in my article, The Core Principles of Effective Training.
+Yes, recommendations are covered made in my article,Ā The 5 Training Principles That Matter.

 You will find conflicting advice all over the internet because there are many different ways to reach the same end with training.
 Every routine has its pros and cons; suitability depends on the context.
 Reverse pyramid training and the routine above is just one way of doing things.
 It’s not suitable for all people at all times.
 Though different coaches have their own preferences and reasoning, the principles of effective training routines remain the same.